MarkusBordihn/BOs-Adaptive-Performance-Tweaks/spawn/README.md

 ## 👾Optimized Mob Spawn Calculations

 Mob spawns are limited to a specific view area of the player which allows a better distribution and lowers the numbers of entities without a visible effect for the user.
-_Example: If you are walking on the surface entities below a specific distance / which are currently not reachable mobs will not be spawn until you are closer to them._
+_Example: If you are walking on the surface entities below a specific distance / which are currently not reachable will not be spawn until you are closer to them._

 ## 👻Spawn Control